daehyeonmun2021/react-native-worklet-functions/README.md

 # react-native-worklet-functions

-Util functions available on UI thread in React Native
+Util functions available on both JS and UI thread in React Native

 ## Installation